Celebrate Valentine’s Day on a Budget

 Cook a special dinner at home.

-If your first date was at McDonald’s or otherwise isn’t worth remembering, there are lots of romantic dinner ideas to cook at home.
+If your first date was at McDonald’s, you can do that, too!
+Or there are lots of romantic dinner ideas to cook at home.

 Celebrate before or after the 14th.